microsoft/AzureMonitorAddonForSplunk/README.md

 ### What's an Azure AD Service Principal and where can I get one?
 See here: [Use portal to create Active Directory application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)<br/>

+# Support

+If you have encountered difficulties with the add-on, the first thing to do is ensure that all Python and Nodejs dependencies are installed correctly according to the installation instructions in the wiki.

+If that doesn't help, the next thing to do is switch logging for ExecProcessor to Debug (Settings / Server Logging in Splunk Web) and recycle the add-on (disable/enable).
+Then search for 'azure_monitor' ERROR and DEBUG messages.
+There will be a lot of DEBUG messages.
+If you don't see anything helpful, open an issue in the repo.

 # Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.